Skip to main content

 The script is structured in several sections / building blocks:

-The onTargetChanged and onSensorChanged functions allow to extract the right and target sensor data and store them in local variables.
+• The onSetpointChanged and onSensorChanged functions allow the function to extract the right setpoint/sensor data and store them in local variables.

-the onTick function is where the entire processing of data happens and where output data is created.
+• The onTick function is where the entire processing of data happens and where output data is created.
+This function is called every number of seconds defined in the syrcadia.execute(n) call.

 • Was this article helpful?